 Making a submission

-We invite written submissions with your final comments on the Exposure Drafts by 22 January 2017.
-Late submissions will not be accepted.
+We invite written submissions with your final comments on the Exposure Drafts by COB 6 February 2017.

 Written submissions should be sent to email@example.com.
 Please submit responses via email in a Microsoft Word or RTF format.
 An additional PDF version may also be attached.